Food, gas prices pinch families as inflation surges globally

 The recent pickup in inflation has caught business leaders and economists around the world by surprise.

 In spring 2020, the coronavirus crushed the global economy: governments ordered lockdowns, businesses closed or slashed hours and families stayed home.
-Companies braced for the worst, canceling orders and putting off investments.
+Companies braced for the worst, cancelling orders and putting off investments.

 In an attempt to stave off economic catastrophe, wealthy countries — most notably the United States — introduced trillions of dollars worth of government aid, an economic mobilization on a scale unseen since World War II.
 Central banks also slashed interest rates in a bid to revive economic activity.